Parth-Mehrotra/StaticMapGenerator/README.md

 ```

 ## Adding it to your project

+If you're not using maven [here is the .jar](http://dl.bintray.com/parth-mehrotra/staticmaps/com/parth/geo/StaticMaps/1.0/:StaticMaps-1.0.jar).

 Project is pending addition to maven central.
 In the meantime you can use the following bintray maven repository: